 Much of the information related to fire and explosion is derived from the National Fire Protection Association (NFPA).
-Flash Point: Minimum temperature at which a liquid gives off sufficient vapor to form an ignitable mixture with air near the surface of the liquid or within the test vessel used.
+Flash Point: Minimum temperature at which a liquid gives of sufficient vapor to form an ignitable mixture with air near the surface of the liquid or within the test vessel used.
 Autoignition Temperature: Minimum temperature of a solid, liquid, or gas required to initiate or cause self-sustained combustion in air with no other source of ignition.
 LEL: Lowest concentration of a flammable vapor or gas/air mixture that will ignite and burn with a flame.
+UEL: Highest concentration of a flammable vapor or gas/air mixture that will ignite and burn with a flame.